lfurtkevicova/gislab-my-notes/docs/installation/physical.rst

 .. important:: |imp| It is necessary to enabling NIC in Bios.

-The way how to enabling NIC is going into Bios and look for it.
+The way how to enabling NIC is going into BIOS and look for it.
 It depends on machine.
+BIOS boot order can be changed for one time using ``F9`` or ``F12`` key, for permanent setup from BIOS configuration using ``DEL``,``F2`` or ``F12``, but it can differ from one to another machine brand.

-Look for *Preiferal devices*, *System Configuration*, *Integrated Devices* or something similar and find **NIC** card there.
+It is recommended to look for *Preiferal devices*, *System Configuration*, *Integrated Devices* or something similar and find **NIC** card there.
-When you find it, select **enabled** and then back out, save and reboot.
+When it is found, **enabled** and then back out, save and reboot should be selected.

 In general, there are multiple possibilities how to instruct client machine to boot from PXE.
 See potential instructions below.

-A. Depending on vendor press some ``F`` at machine start which will temporary instruct machine to boot from PXE.
+A. Depending on vendor, pressing some ``F`` at machine start will temporary instruct machine to boot from PXE.

-B. Depending on vendor press some ``F`` key at machine start to launch boot manager, choose ``PXE`` or ``PCI LAN`` in boot menu to boot from PXE.
+B. Depending on vendor, pressing some ``F`` key at machine starts to launch boot manager and enables to choose ``PXE`` or ``PCI LAN`` in boot menu to boot from PXE.

-C. Set ``PXE`` or ``LAN`` as first boot device in BIOS configuration, save and restart machine to boot from PXE.
+C. ``PXE`` or ``LAN`` option set as first boot device in BIOS configuration enable to boot from PXE after machine restart.

 .. seealso:: |see| See procedure of enabling PXE boot for :ref:`Lenovo <pxe-boot-lenovo>` or :ref:`Dell <pxe-boot-dell>` machine in :ref:`GIS.lab in practice <practice>` section.

+   For more information about how it works see for example `PXE Boot Server Installation Steps in Ubuntu Server VM <http://askubuntu.com/questions/412574/pxe-boot-server-installation-steps-in-ubuntu-server-vm/414813>`.

 .. _pxe-boot-physical: